webis-de/natural-language-processing-exercises/conf23/spam-classification/README.md

-# Spam Classification Task at Conf23
+# Code for the Spam Classification Task at Conf23

+## Running the Evaluator

+## Running Baselines

+spam-classification